PoisotLab/ms_metaweb_transfer/manuscript.md

-interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a Bernoulli event, the value of which would be representative of relevant biological processes.
+interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a Bernoulli event, the value of which would be representative of relevant biological processes (probability of predation in this case).
 We argue that the probability returned at the very last step of our framework may serve as this informative prior; indeed, the output of our analysis can be used in subsequent steps, also possibly involving expert elicitation to validate some of the most strongly recommended interactions.
 One important *caveat* to keep in mind when working with interaction inference is that interactions can never really be true negatives (in the current state of our methodological framework and data collection limitations); this renders the task of validating a model through the usual application of binary classification statistics very difficult [although see @Strydom2021RoaPre for a discussion of alternative suggestions].
 The other way through which our framework can be improved is by substituting the predictors that are used for transfer.
 For example, in the presence of information on species traits that are known to be predictive of species interactions, one might want to rely on functional rather than phylogenetic distances -- in food webs, body size (and allometrically related variables) has been established as such a variable TK REF; the identification of relevant functional traits is facilitated by recent methodological developments [TK REF Nacho].
 In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to a RDPG reconstruction, which is known to capture the consequences of evolutionary processes [TK REF]; this being said, there are others ways to embed graphs [TK REF], which can be used as alternatives.

 As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; in this regard, our approach must contend with two